Every Temasekian, a Caring Leader

 Situational Leaders are appointed through participation in competitions, project work and group work, which are regular features in the classroom.
-Students are encouraged to present to their teachers and their peers to build confidence as well as to hone their oratorical skills.
+Students are encouraged to present their ideas to their teachers and peers to build confidence as well as to hone their oratorical skills.

 Formal leaders have leadership roles that allow them to exercise leadership at a class level.
 These include leaders who are appointed by the class (e.g. subject representatives, VIA Leaders) or students who want to lead in their own projects (e.g. LEAD Character Leaders).

 CCA Leaders are present in all CCA groups, from the Uniform Groups to the Clubs, Societies and Aesthetic Groups.
 They include positions such as officers, executive committee members and sectional leaders.
-Their key roles is to manage administration of the CCA, build camaraderie amongst their members and motivate them to performance excellence.
+Their key role is to manage administration of the CCA, build camaraderie amongst their members, and motivate them to performance excellence.

-The five leadership groups (Student Councillors, Peer Support Leaders, Sports Captains, Class Managers and Young Ambassadors) comprises students across all streams and it caters to the strength, interests and needs of the students, the school and the larger community.
-These platforms also provide opportunities for the student leaders to initiate, organise and manage events such as the Secondary One Orientation, Student Leader’s Investiture, Post-Exam Activities and the All Staff Day Concert.
+The five leadership groups (Student Councillors, Peer Support Leaders, Sports Captains, Class Managers, Young Ambassadors) are made up of students across all streams [Express, Normal (Academic), Normal (Technical)].
+These groups cater to the strengths, interests and needs of the students, the school and the larger community.
+These platforms provide opportunities for the student leaders to initiate, organise and manage events such as the Secondary One Orientation, Student Leader’s Investiture, Post-Examination Activities and the All Staff Day Concert.

-The Student Rep Committee consists of the Chair and Vice-Chair persons of the five leadership groups.
-The committee provides input in the overall running of the school with regards to school safety, school improvement and general direction of the student leadership groups.
+The Student Rep Committee consists of the Chair and Vice-Chairpersons of the five leadership groups.
+The committee provides input for the overall running of the school with regards to school safety, school improvement and general direction of the student leadership groups.

 • Decision Making